ahamdjin/Ahmad-YAR/_posts/2025-03-03-Project-Ringba.md

 * Proper scheduling in EventBridge orchestrates the entire workflow without manual intervention.
 * A correct setup of security groups, IAM roles, and SSL ensures secure, stable operation.

+## Below are the original Scripts used in the Pipeline

 ### Lambda Function For Ringba insight